 We know that corporate dentistry and increased PPO participation have changed the dental landscape, and more and more patients enter a dental practice through a PPO contract.
-However, in light of the economic effects of COVID-19, your practice may start to see more patients who do not have access to a dental plan.
+In house memberships plans can attract patients without access to dental benefits, increasing your bottomline revenue.
 You can create an in-house dental savings plan designed for patients who: